cryptpad/e2e-test-suite/Readme.md

 npx playwright show-report
 ```

-To run the tests using BrowserStack, add `@BrowserStack` (for desktop) or `@BrowserStack-mobile` (for mobile) to the project name, for example `chrome@latest:OSX Ventura@BrowserStack`.
+To run the tests using BrowserStack, add the desired OS and `@BrowserStack` (for desktop) or `@BrowserStack-mobile` (for mobile) to the project name, for example `chrome@latest:OSX Ventura@BrowserStack`.
 Once connected, the test results can be viewed at the [BrowserStack Automate Dashboard](https://automate.BrowserStack.com/dashboard/).

 ### Running tests